-5.2.2.
+5.3.2.
 EVALUATION OF RESIDUAL ENVIRONMENTAL EFFECTS

 Following the application of mitigation measures, residual environmental effects are not significant based on the criteria used to determine significance described in Section 5.1 above.
-As shown in Table 3, the majority of criteria is negligible for each project activity and associated VEC.
-With proper implementation of the mitigative measures identified in Section 5.3.1, significant adverse residual effects are not likely to occur as a result of the project.
+As shown in Table 3, the majority of criteria are negligible for each project activity and associated VEC.
+With proper implementation of the mitigative measures identified in Section 5.2, significant adverse residual effects are not likely to occur as a result of the project.